 This section gives you a valuable insight into how you can shortcut your way to blogging hero status!
 For that you need epic content that goes viral.

-Blog Tyrant blasted on to the scene with two posts that hit the front page of delicious.com and brought in tens of thousands of visitors.
-And while I am not promising that you will be as lucky as me, I am happy to talk about what I do to get my content as sexy as possible.
+Blog Tyrant was lucky enough to get two posts that hit the front page of delicious.com and brought in tens of thousands of visitors.
+And while I am not promising that you will be as lucky as me, I am going to do my best to explain what I did in the hope that it helps you as well.